 Early Life

-Harold Glenn Hamm was born on December 11, 1945, in Lexington, Oklahoma, as the youngest of 13 children to sharecroppers.
-Growing up in rural Oklahoma, Hamm's early life was marked by hard work and a strong family ethic.
-His earliest memory is picking tomatoes barefoot in the Oklahoma soil.
-At 16, he worked at a gas station and later in oil refineries.
-He graduated from Enid High School in 1964.
+Harold Glenn Hamm was born on December 11, 1945, in Lexington, Oklahoma, the youngest of 13 children born to cotton sharecroppers.
+He grew up working hard and, at the age of 16, began working at a gas station to support his family.
+After graduating from Enid High School in 1964, he was unable to afford college.

 Rise to Success